cciw-uk/cciw.co.uk/docs/security.rst

 currently do not encrypt data at rest.

 We do use encryption at rest for any 3rd party services that we use e.g. database backups on Amazon S3.
+Amazon S3 itself manages the encryption key for us.